 4. Go to Exit | Save changes and exit.

 Ensure PC Temp Does Not Exceed Max Limit

-A freeware PC temperature monitoring app can reveal CPU & GPU temperatures, alarm whenever the temperature exceeds the maximum limit.
+A PC temperature monitoring app reveals CPU & GPU temperatures, alarm whenever the temperature exceeds the maximum limit.
 Nvlddmkm.sys stops responding when your computer overheats.
-Use canned air to blow the dust off the various parts, such as, motherboard, RAM, SMPS, Hard Disk, DVD ROM, inside your CPU.
+Use canned air to blow the dust off the various parts, such as a motherboard, RAM, SMPS, Hard Disk, DVD-ROM, inside your CPU.